 “Surgery First” was the prior standardized treatment paradigm of pancreatic cancer.
 Under this paradigm, we emphasized the advantages of a specific specialty but turned a blind eye to the difference of the same disease in different stages.
-This idea might cause overtreatment or undertreatment.
-The renewal of concepts leads to the progress of behavior.
-Nowadays, the treatment of pancreatic cancer has shifted from traditional specialty-centered “Surgery First” mode to a more disease-centered “Multiple Disciplinary Team” mode.
+This concept might cause over-treatment or under-treatment, and need update.
+Currently, the treatment of pancreatic cancer has shifted from traditional specialty-centered “Surgery First” paradigm to disease-centered “Multiple Disciplinary Team” paradigm.

 From adjuvant chemotherapy to neoadjuvant chemotherapy: a prior shift of chemotherapy

-Post-operative adjuvant chemotherapy is the standardized treatment after major surgery in the treatment of pancreatic cancer and should be conducted routinely.
-Some topics around adjuvant therapy have been brought up regarding the details of the regimen; however the efficacy and necessity of neoadjuvant therapy have been pushed to the frontline as a major adjustment to the treatment strategy.
-The National Comprehensive Cancer Network (NCCN) Guideline of the United States used to provide treatment options of neo-adjuvant chemotherapy or direct surgery for patients with borderline resectable pancreatic cancer.
-Since 2016, however, the NCCN Guideline has revised its treatment strategy for borderline-resectable pancreatic cancer to neoadjuvant chemotherapy upfront, and neo-adjuvant chemotherapy is also recommended in patients with resectable pancreatic cancer of high recurrent risks, as a serum CA-199 level exceeding 500 U/mL, large bulk, and suspected lymph node metastasis (2).
+Post-operative adjuvant chemotherapy is the standardized treatment for pancreatic cancer and should be conducted routinely.
+While some topics on adjuvant therapy remain hot such as the details of the regimen of adjuvant therapy, recent focus has been shifted to the efficacy and necessity of neoadjuvant therapy as a major adjustment to treatment strategy.
+The National Comprehensive Cancer Network (NCCN) Guideline of the United States used to provide treatment options of neo-adjuvant chemotherapy or upfront surgery for patients with borderline resectable pancreatic cancer.
+Since 2016, However, treatment strategy for borderline-resectable pancreatic cancer has been to revised to neoadjuvant chemotherapy only in NCCN Guideline.
+Furthermore, neo-adjuvant chemotherapy is recommended in patients with resectable pancreatic cancer with high recurrent risks, such as serum CA-199 level exceeding 500 U/mL, large bulk, and suspected lymph node metastasis (2).
 The idea of comprehensive treatment with a “prior-shift of chemotherapy” is reflected by the application the neo-adjuvant chemotherapy.
-Its evidence in improving the prognosis has been accumulating with higher quality.
-This has reflected an overall direction and trend in the treatment of tumors.
+Recent evidences with high quality and quantity have supported the potential of neoadjuvant chemotherapy in improving the prognosis of pancreatic cancer patients, highlighting the trend in cancer therapy.

 Personalized precision medicine: from morphological to molecular typing

-The traditional clinical and histological typing of the pancreatic cancer base for both morphology presentations as imaging or microscopic cellular morphologies had limited guidance in a clinical setting.
-The same treatment has been provided for different subtypes of diseases, which does not underline the individual differences in clinical behaviors as relapses, metastasis, and sensitivity to radiation and chemotherapy from a biology perspective.
-Personalized treatment is not selected that reflects the precision medicine principle of “treating respectively even for the same disease.”
-With the ongoing development of high-throughput sequencing technology and systemic biology, the traditional typing of pancreatic cancer is transiting to a more precise one that bases on a molecular level, laying the basis for individualized, targeted therapy.
-Our current pancreatic cancer molecular typing basing on the next-generation sequencing and proteomics technology is at an overall primary stage with limited clinical guidance.
-Typing disparities in the number of types and detailed categorization can be secondary to the differences in the sample size, source of the sample, and methodology selection in studies, plausibly revealing an aspect in the molecular and pathological characteristics of pancreatic cancer, respectively.
-There is still a large gap to a comprehensive interpretation of the molecular biological behaviors of pancreatic cancer, which on the other hand, speaks of the peculiarity and complexity of the biological behaviors in pancreatic cancer (3).
-In 2019, Golan et al., (4) published the results of POLO (Pancreas Cancer Olaparib Ongoing), a prospective, phase 3 trial, to evaluate the efficacy of olaparib as maintenance therapy in patients who had a germline BRCA mutation and metastatic pancreatic cancer after first-line platinum-based chemotherapy.
-A significant difference in progression-free survival was observed compared to the control group.
-The POLO study serves as a milestone where the precision medicine treatment model has been established for the first time, that the targeted therapy was provided with a patient selection based on the biomarker of an individual gene.
+The traditional clinical and histological typing of pancreatic cancer is based on morphology and imaging presentations with limited guidance in a clinical setting.
+The same treatment has been provided for different subtypes of diseases, without distinguishing individual differences in clinical behaviors such as relapse, metastasis, and sensitivity to radiation and chemotherapy from the perspective of tumor biology.
+In addition, personalized treatment is not emphasized which reflects the precision medicine principle of “treating individual respectively even for the same disease.”
+With the ongoing development of high-throughput sequencing technology and systemic biology, the traditional typing of pancreatic cancer is transformed to a more precise one at molecular level, laying the basis for individualized targeted therapy.
+Our current pancreatic cancer molecular typing based on the next-generation sequencing and proteomics technology is still at primary stage with limited clinical guidance.
+Typing disparities in the number of types and detailed categorization can be secondary to the differences in the size and source of the samples, and methodology selection in the studies, which may indicate the molecular and pathological characteristics of pancreatic cancer.
+Due to the peculiarity and complexity of the biological behaviors of pancreatic cancer, there is still a large gap in our comprehensive interpretation of the molecular biological behaviors of pancreatic cancer (3).
+Recently, Golan et al. conducted a prospective phase 3 trial called POLO (Pancreas Cancer Olaparib Ongoing) to evaluate the efficacy of olaparib as maintenance therapy in patients who had a germline BRCA mutation and metastatic pancreatic cancer after first-line platinum-based chemotherapy (4) A significant difference in progression-free survival was observed in trial group compared to control group.
+The POLO study serves as a milestone for the first precision medicine treatment model in that the targeted therapy is based on the biomarker of an individual gene.